Wild Atlantic Way

 East Cork is memorable for its natural beauty and visitor experiences and is ideal for a day trip from Cork city.
 A tour of the distinctive lighthouse on Ballycotton Island is a highlight in the area for young families and grandparents.

-Join a boat trip to the island and retrace the steps of former lightkeepers to the top of the lighthouse for jawdropping views.
+Take a boat trip to the island with Ballycotton Island Lighthouse Tours and retrace the steps of former lighthouse keepers to the top of the lighthouse for jawdropping views.
 Afterwards, stroll the beautiful sands along Ballycotton Bay; its beaches stretch for 25km so you’ll easily find a spot just for yourselves.

 Dublin Bay Cruises

-Dublin City has endless things to do and memorable places to visit for a family reunion.
+Dublin city has endless things to do and memorable places to visit for a family reunion.
 See our capital from a completely different vantage point on a cruise of Dublin Bay.
-Sail from the city centre to Howth or Dun Laoghaire and watch out for seal colonies, and if you’re lucky a friendly dolphin along the way.
-Finish your visit with al fresco fish and chips, and they taste even better after a few hours on the sea.
+Sail from the city centre to Howth or Dún Laoghaire, and if you're lucky you might see seal colonies or a friendly dolphin along the way.
+Finish your visit with alfresco fish and chips, and they taste even better after a few hours on the sea.

-With wide open spaces that are ideal for social distancing and ornamental gardens to stroll around, Airfield Estate is a great option for all ages.
+With ornamental gardens to stroll around, Airfield Estate in Dundrum is a great option for all ages.
 Once you’ve pre-booked, you can meet the working farm’s Rhode Island Red Hens, the Oxford Sandy and Black Pigs and more.
 After working up an appetite with a day on the farm, call into Overend’s Kitchen for a delicious meal.

 The manicured green spaces, immaculate gardens and abundance of handy seating areas make Ardgillan Castle a lovely spot for a leisurely day out.
 Watch the kids play in the impressive playground, grab a coffee at the dog-friendly café, or feed the little ones’ imaginations with a visit to the fairy trail.